Cybersck/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    forEach does not create a new array while map does

 2. What is the difference between a function and a method?

+    a function is global while a method is local to a specific object

 3. What is closure?

+    a nested function, which allows access to the parent functions parameters and values

 4. Describe the four rules of the 'this' keyword.

+    the four rules are just a process of elimination to determine what called the function: called by?:
+            1. new
+            2. call(), apply(), bind()
+            3. as a method, obj.function()
+            4. global, in strict mode undefined, else window.function()

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? it calls the parent constructor with the given parameters so the subclass can inherit its properties

 ## Project Set up